streadway/gobark/README.md

 If your program emits lines with the syslog extension `[ x-pid="program" ...`, bark will find it and use `program` as the program name instead of the one passed on the command line.

+# Packaging

+Run ./deb.bash to build a debian package.
+This will use the latest discoverable tag as the version.

+To tag a new version, use semver:

+    git tag -a v0.1.1 -m v0.1.1
+    git push --tags
+    ./deb.bash

 # Testing

 Build the timings package with `make` then collect and bucket the latencies: